 Our business and competitive position depends in significant part upon our ability to protect our proprietary technology, including any drug products that we create.
 Despite our efforts to protect this information, unauthorized parties may attempt to obtain and use information that we regard as proprietary.
 For example, one of our collaborators may disclose proprietary information pertaining to our drug discovery efforts.
-Our patent applications may fail to result in issued patents.
+In addition, while we have filed numerous patent applications with respect to our product candidates in the United States and in foreign countries, our patent applications may fail to result in issued patents.
 In addition, because patent applications can take several years to issue as patents, there may be pending patent applications of others that may later issue as patents that cover some aspect of our drug candidates.
 Our existing patents and any future patents we may obtain may not be broad enough to protect our products or all of the potential uses of our products, or otherwise prevent others from developing competing products or technologies.
 In addition, our patents may be challenged and invalidated or may fail to provide us with any competitive advantages if, for example, others were first to invent or first to file a patent application for the technologies and products covered by our patents.